bill-bishop/HermesAI/packages/github-integration/README.md

 # GitHub Integration

-The **GitHub Integration** package provides seamless connectivity between DropCode and GitHub.
+The **GitHub Integration** package provides seamless connectivity between HermesAI and GitHub.

 ## Features
 - Auto-commit changes on interval or debounce